snoopythe3-from-scratch/SCRATCH-CODING-HUT-PR/SECURITY.md

 # Security Policy

-You can report a vunderbilty by using the Report Vundebilty button on this page.
+You can report a vunderbilty by using the Report Vundebilty button on the Secuirty page.